QC-at-Davis/QCC/src/How-Quantum-Computing-Works/The-Qubit/The-Qubit.md

 ### Inherent Parallelism

 In a quantum computer, we know that superposition allows us to represent multiple states at once.
-That means with each qubit added gives us

-\\[ 2^{n} \\]

-possible states, where \\(n\\) is the number of qubits you have. <sup> 1 </sup> Furthermore, we can manipulate qubits in this superposition state which is similar to working with ALL the possible states the classical computer could represent SIMULTANEOUSLY.
+This means that performing any operation on the qubits will perform the same operation on each of those encoded states.
+This is the equivalent of having multiple states in classical computation and being able to perform oeprations on them *all at once* instead of having to perform the operation on each individual piece of data.<sup> 1 </sup>

 Superposition and Inherent Parallelism are only part of the Qubit story.
 Entanglement also plays an incredibly important role.